Trade directory · Norwalk metro · Connecticut

 Do I need a license to do landscaping work in Norwalk, CT?

-Yes, Connecticut requires a Home Improvement Contractor license for landscaping projects over $200, plus a commercial pesticide applicator license for chemical applications.
-Source: Connecticut Department of Consumer Protection.
+Yes, Connecticut requires a Home Improvement Contractor license for landscaping projects over $200.
+You must pass a written exam and maintain $20,000 surety bond.
+Commercial pesticide applicator license required for chemical applications per CT Department of Energy and Environmental Protection.

 Q/02